drunarayan/barospection/README.md

 ### [SLACK CHANNEL FOR ALL COMMUNICATIONS](https://briefprograms.slack.com/archives/C0918TX0SVC)! - Please look here for Q&A

 ### NEWS - READ THIS SECTION BELOW FOR UPDATES EACH TIME!
+- Sep 5th: Another set of 100+ spectral images obtained for the final HRD project!
+See dropbox.
 - Sep 4th: [Student Hertzsprung Russell Diagram Final Project - prework](https://drunarayan.github.io/barospection/notebooks/hrd_project.html)
 - Sep 1st: 100+ spectral images obtained for the final HRD project!
 See dropbox.
 - Aug 29th: [How to create an instrument Response profile for BARO by using the spectral image of your own star!](https://rspec-astro.com/more-videos/#:~:text=15.%20Adjustment%20for%20Instrument%20Response%20(part%20of%20Update%203))